 Tiles will not resize.
 Specify the Height and Width of the Dashboard.

 Use the Snap to Grid icon to choose if tiles should snap to the grid lines.

 Note: Legacy Dashboards default to Canvas Fit: None and snapping off.

-You can also use the Dashboard Formatting pane to set the default options for the Dashboard background color, tile and tile header background colors, and tile border colors and widths.
+You can also use the Dashboard Stylepane to set the default options for the Dashboard background color, tile and tile header background colors, and tile border colors and widths.
 These settings can be overridden for individual tiles.

 Every tile has a formatted header, background color, and border.
 Some types of tiles can be set to resize differently than the dashboard canvas.
 Tiles have a menu with some additional options.